CabTheProgrammer/Name-Compat-/README.md

 ### What it is
 - This is a name comparison generator.
-- It takes two names as input and uses an algorithm to generate a compatability score
+- It takes two names as input and uses an algorithm to generate a compatibility score

-- Shouout to K, I saw it being done on her status.
+- Shoutout to K, I saw it being done on her status.
 ### Technologies
-This program is implemented in the C language.
+~~This program is implemented in the C language.~~

+This program is implemented with html,JavaScript and maybe CSS.

 ### How it Works
 1. Two names are taken as input from the user.